Do you want to have a smaller carbon footprint and reduce potentially harmful products in your home?

 Indoor Air Quality and Potentially Harmful Chemicals in the Home

 If you have lots of cleaning products, aerosols and insecticides in your home you maybe exposing yourself to potentially harmful chemicals.
 Certain plastics in contact with foods are proven to leach minute amounts of harmful chemicals into our food.
 Even though they are small amounts there is mounting evidence of endocrine disruption in many animals, including humans.

 Plastic water bottles, shopping bags, take-away cups and straws are the four biggest causes of single use plastic.
 Simply getting a reusable cup or sitting in with your hot drink can reduce your plastic use dramatically.
 Reusable shopping bags can be used hundreds of times and even small grocery bags made from mesh will last for many dozens of refills.
 Taking containers to refill is quite possible at many shops too.

 Many places have public water refill stations so folks don’t need a plastic bottle.
 There are some excellent water bottles around these days.

 Every item comes from somewhere, using resources from the ground or forests or the sea and transformed using, in most cases, fossil fuels.
 Being informed about white goods, cosmetics and clothes may help people decide to go for the less environmentally damaging options as well as more ethical choices where possible.

 I will be doing home visits to help people on their sustainability journey by providing information on various aspects of household consumption, tailored to their home.
 This will include exploring options for reducing energy and water use, improving knowledge about the community benefits of buying locally and how to identify ways to include some food plants or native habitat in the garden.

 Available workshops/Speaking engagements

-Available to talk about IPM, beneficial insects, sustainable living, waste reduction and a wide variety of other plant and environmental subjects.
+Available to talk about IPM, beneficial insects, sustainable living, waste reduction and a variety of other horticultural and environmental subjects.